GrossfieldLab/loos/INSTALL.md

 ```
 sudo yum install https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm
+yum install dnf-plugins-core
 sudo yum config-manager --set-enabled PowerTools
 sudo yum install gcc-c++ python3-scons boost-devel atlas-devel netcdf-devel python36 python3-devel swig python3-numpy python3-scipy eigen3-devel
 ```

+Note: for reasons I don't understand, sometimes the `yum config-manager` line wants it written as "powertools" with no capitals.
+If you get a message saying the repo isn't there, try that.

+Note: Centos8 doesn't have a python3-scikit-learn package, so a couple of LOOS tools that depend on it won't work.
+If you need scikit learn, you'll have to build under conda instead.

 For reasons known only to the CentOS team, `scons` is packaged as `scons-3`, so the build and install commands become